Azure/OpenShift/docs/supported-resources.md

 |🇺🇸 West US|`westus`|
 |🇪🇺 West Europe|`westeurope`|

-## Azure  vM Sizes
+## Azure  VM Sizes

 The following is a list of supported virtual machine sizes you can specify for the compute nodes in your OpenShift managed cluster.
 There is a couple of caveats you must be aware of:

-1. Each  vM has a different number of drives that can be attached.
+1. Each  VM has a different number of drives that can be attached.
 This may not be as immediately clear as memory or CPU size
-2. Not all  vM sizes are available in _all_ regions.
+2. Not all  VM sizes are available in _all_ regions.
 So even if the API may support the size you are sending, if the size is not available in the region, an error will be thrown

-> **For more information check the [Current list of supported  vM sizes per region](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines)**
+> **For more information check the [Current list of supported  VM sizes per region](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines)**

 List of compute node sizes supported by the API: